-In ATL13, snow and ice on inland water bodies are not explicitly identified.
+In ATL13, snow and ice on inland water bodies are not explicitly identified, which impacts on ATL22.
 Thus, the retrievals apply the same inland water algorithm throughout.
 While not corrected, to offset this issue, ATL13 does provide a NOAA-derived snow and ice flag, retrieved from ATL09 and resampled at the ATL13 short segment rate.
 The NOAA map is based on published daily Interactive Multisensor Snow reports.
-Users who download ATL13 water body heights during a period when snow and ice is possible should check the ATL13 Snow and Ice flag (snow_ice_ATL09) reported in the ATL13 output.
+Users who download ATL13 and 22 water body heights during a period when snow and ice is possible should check the ATL13 Snow and Ice flag (snow\ice\ATL09) reported in the ATL13 output.
 When the flag is set at 2 or 3, ATL13 results should be regarded with caution as they may not represent open water.